How to Do a Figure 4 Stretch

 How to Do the Figure 4 Stretch

 Want to change the intensity of the figure 4 stretch?
 One of the easiest ways is to change the angle at which you bend the knee on the leg you’re stretching.
-“More knee bend will increase the stretch, and less knee bend will decrease the stretch,” Biggart says.
-You can also interlace your fingers in front of your shin instead of behind the knee for a deeper stretch.

 How Does the Figure 4 Stretch Help?

 Sure, it feels good, but what is the figure 4 stretch actually doing for you?
 The figure 4 stretch can help keep your hips and glutes healthy and mobile.

 There are six different muscles that are stretched when performing it, Biggart says — the piriformis, gemellus superior, obturator internus, gemellus inferior, obturator externus, and quadratus femoris.
-This group of muscles helps to rotate the thigh outward at the hip joint.
-“One stretch plus six muscles equals warm and fuzzy feelings,” Biggart adds.

 In particular, the stretch you feel deep in your glutes is a muscle called the piriformis, which runs from the base of the spine to the top of the femur and helps with hip rotation and stability.

 Because of its close proximity to the sciatic nerve, problems with the piriformis muscle (like swelling, tightening, or muscle spasms) can irritate the sciatic nerve and cause pain and discomfort in the hip and buttocks — a painful condition called piriformis syndrome.
-“Keeping the piriformis mobile can reduce irritation or compression of the sciatic nerve,” Biggart says.

 Figure 4 Stretch Variations

 Want to get even more out of the figure 4 stretch?
-Try one of these variations..
+Try one of these variations.

 Seated Figure 4 Stretch